 Fun fact: Small amounts of propylene glycol are also used in conventional cigarettes to keep the tobacco moist and to prevent the cigarette from drying out.

 In a 2008 clinical trial, scientists studied the effects of PG inhalation on rats and dogs over three months.
 They concluded that PG inhalation had negligible impact on the subject’s lung tissue.

-Further animal studies focused on epithelial cells proved that inhaling PG vapour in normal quantities is safe.
+Further animal studies on epithelial cells proved that inhaling PG vapour in normal quantities is safe.